As the winter months approach, don’t overlook winter workplace hazards that could put you at risk.

 Beware of Dangerous Temperatures

 Bitter cold is one of the most serious dangers you will have to face when you are working in the winter.
 If you know that you are going to have to face the elements, you need to dress appropriately to protect yourself from hypothermia or frostbite.
-Wear several layers of clothing, choosing fabric that won’t hold moisture as it insulates your body.
-Keep the heat in and the dampness out.
+Wear several layers of clothing and choose fabric that won’t hold moisture as it insulates your body.
 Always cover your head, wear your gloves, and invest in a good pair of boots.
 Keep extra clothing, boots, hats, and gloves in your vehicle.
 If anything gets wet, you need to change in order to keep yourself dry and warm.
 If you wear the right clothing, you’ll keep yourself safe when the temperature drops.